 If your pet is microchipped, ensure that your contact information is correct in the microchip company’s database.
 If your pet isn’t already microchipped, talk to your vet about the simple procedure to provide future peace of mind.
-You can learn more about pet microchips here.
+Learn more about pet microchips.

 6. Calm Skittish Spirits

 Although this year’s Halloween season may look a little different, it’s still important for pet parents to prepare for a rise in neighborhood activity—and the anxiety it may bring your beloved animals.
 Trick-or-treaters ringing the doorbell throughout the night, encountering people in costumes during your evening walk, and scary sound machines set up outside houses can stir up stress in pets.